To access this work you must either be on the Smith College campus OR have valid Smith login credentials.

 Implications for current understanding of the cognition-emotion relationship are discussed.

 Britton, Mark Kieran William, "The interaction of adult age and executive function on emotion reactivity and recovery following a stressor" (2017).
-Theses, Dissertations, and Projects.
-1811.
+Honors Project, Smith College, Northampton, MA.